cchitsiang/awesome-stars/topics.md

 - [cantino/mcfly](https://github.com/cantino/mcfly) - Fly through your shell history.
 Great Scott!
 - [firecracker-microvm/firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.
 - [google/open-location-code](https://github.com/google/open-location-code) - Open Location Code is a library to generate short codes, called "plus codes", that can be used as digital addresses where street addresses don't exist.
+- [nikivdev/flow](https://github.com/nikivdev/flow) - Your second OS.
+SDK that has it all.
+Streaming, OS control with agents.
+Declarative.
+Synced.
 - [substantic/rain](https://github.com/substantic/rain) - Framework for large distributed pipelines
 - [glideapps/quicktype](https://github.com/glideapps/quicktype) - Generate types and converters from JSON, Schema, and GraphQL
 - [denoland/deno](https://github.com/denoland/deno) - A modern runtime for JavaScript and TypeScript.